geoconnections-rjc/RLC_DOCS/docs/pond_loop.md

 **Pipe Nominal Diameter:** The u-bend nominal diameter to be used in the active section of the GHEX.
 The available diameters will vary depending on the piping material selected.

-For more information about proper Pond Loop pipe selection andd layout, refer to Chapter 5 of [Geothermal Heating and Cooling: Design of Ground-Source Heat Pump Systems](http://www.techstreet.com/ashrae/standards/geothermal-heating-and-cooling-design-of-ground-source-heat-pump-systems?gateway_code=ashrae&product_id=1887017) (Kavanaugh and Rafferty, 2014).
+For more information about proper Pond Loop pipe selection and layout, refer to Chapter 5 of [Geothermal Heating and Cooling: Design of Ground-Source Heat Pump Systems](http://www.techstreet.com/ashrae/standards/geothermal-heating-and-cooling-design-of-ground-source-heat-pump-systems?gateway_code=ashrae&product_id=1887017) (Kavanaugh and Rafferty, 2014).

 **Number of Loops:** The number of loops to be used in the Pond Loop layout.
 It is generally recommended to use between 0.75 and 1.25 loops per ton of GSHP capacity (one loop per ton with 3/4" HDPE pipe is most common).